kennethlarsen/lannister/README.md

-# lannister [WORK IN PROGRESS]
+# lannister
 A Lannister always pays his technical debt

 ![Keep calm and alwyas pay your debts](https://boomerandecho.com/wp-content/uploads/2014/04/Keep-Calm.jpg)

-This is a work in progress.
+This is still in the early stages.
 Basically, I like the idea of auto generating a list of potential technical debt in a code base.

 ## Install
 `npm install -g lannister`